 To regulate the amount you eat, repackage the jumbo packs into smaller portions to limit your consumption.

-Frozen yogurt (froyo)
+Frozen yoghurt (froyo)

-For those who are on a diet and yet continue to crave ice cream, the introduction of frozen yogurt has been revolutionary.
+For those who are on a diet and yet continue to crave ice cream, the introduction of frozen yoghurt has been revolutionary.
 However, can we then double our serving, guilt-free?
 To be brutally honest, no.